 Seller: Between the Covers-Rare Books, Inc. ABAA, Gloucester City, NJ, U.S.A.

 Hardcover.
-Condition: Very Good.
-First edition.
+Condition: Near Fine.
+Dust Jacket Condition: Very Good.
+First edition by this publisher, previously published by Viking Press.
 Octavo.
 184pp.
-Very faint stain at top of first several leaves, sunning along the upper edge of the boards, spine-toned, else about very good lacking the dust jacket.
-Recipes of Jesse Willis Lewis, an African-American chef from New Orleans, as set down by his employers.
-Scarce. *The Jemima Code*, p.
+A little wear at the bottom of the boards, near fine in very good or better dust jacket with shallow chipping at the foot of the spine.
+Recipes of Jesse Willis Lewis, an African-American chef from New Orleans, as set down by his employers. *The Jemima Code*, p.
 71.

 Published by The Viking Press, New York, 1954